7 Crime Novels Written by Irish Women

 If you enjoy reading Electric Literature, join our mailing list!
 We’ll send you the best of EL each week, and you’ll be the first to know about upcoming submissions periods and virtual events.

 Crime lovers take out your knives and carve yourself a slice of crime fiction from this stellar list of Irish women writers.
-Darkness is not a stranger to Irish fiction, even novels peppered with humour often favour the odd dark theme and the past couple of decades has seen a huge surge in crime fiction.
+Darkness is not a stranger to Irish fiction, even novels peppered with humor often favor the odd dark theme and the past couple of decades has seen a huge surge in crime fiction.

 Ireland has seen many shifts in the social, political and economical landscape in the past twenty years.
 These changes have allowed for a greater dialogue around some of the country’s darker issues: domestic violence, social oppression of women, cases of sexual abuse from the church, political, gang and drug-related crime.
 It’s natural crime writers would want to explore these themes.